BCHDEVCON3/devcon-portal/README.md

-# SLPVH Hackathon Rules
+# Bitcoin Cash DevCon III Hackathon Rules

-These are standard competition rules used at MLH Member Hackathons, modified for our use with SLPVH.
+These are standard competition rules used at MLH Member Hackathons, modified for our use with BCH DevCon.

 There are several documents in the _Hackathon Rules_: